ArronBeale/CI_PP1_V_Photography/README.md

 </details>

 Site Owner:
-8. To showcase my photographs in a gallery.
+8. As the site owner, I want to showcase my photographs in a gallery.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|